jezzsantos/saastack/docs/design-principles/0130-multitenancy.md

 In essence, a 'Tenant' is a loose boundary around some data and services that is shared by one or more specific users and not others.

-A tenant can be scoped in a given digital product as any of these common concepts: a Country, a Company, a Business, an Organisation, a Workspace, a Project, a Party, a Team, and any other kind of group or grouping.
+A tenant can be scoped in a given digital product as any of these common concepts: a Country, a Company, a Business, an Organization, a Workspace, a Project, a Party, a Team, and any other kind of group or grouping.

 > Depending on the specific product, all of these concepts can be manifested as separate tenants.